This handout explains what a tracheostomy is and can help you decide if this is right for your child.

-The pediatric pulmonary doctor refers your child to the pediatric ear, nose and throat (ENT) doctors.
-You meet them in clinic or the day before surgery.
+Your child will be referred to the pediatric ear, nose and throat (ENT) doctors.
+You will meet the doctors in clinic or the day before surgery.
 Surgery is set based on your schedule, and the doctor’s schedule.

 What do I need to do before surgery?

-If you already have independent nurses, they need to be pediatric tracheostomy and vent certified to care for your child with a tracheostomy.
+If you already have independent nurses, they need to be pediatric tracheostomy and vent certified to care for your child.
 This is done at the state level and can take many weeks.

-We recommend that personal care workers or certified nursing assistants (CNAs) are not left alone with your child with a tracheostomy.
+We suggest that personal care workers or certified nursing assistants (CNAs) are not left alone with your child.

 The Day Before Surgery

-The day before surgery is very busy.
-Plan to go to the AFCH universal care unit the night before surgery.
-An IV is placed in your child for nutrition and to stay hydrated.
-You meet with many team members, such as a child life specialist, the ENT surgeon and a team member from anesthesia.
-It is important that you bring all current and new supplies.
-This includes your child’s:
+This is a very busy day.
+Plan to go to the hospital the night before surgery.
+Your child will get an IV for nutrition and fluids.
+You will meet with many team members.
+They will include a child life specialist, the ENT surgeon and a team member from anesthesia.

 Cough assist machine